JacobStudstill/Portfolio-Project/README.md

 ## Motivation

-My motivation was to create a portfolio that I can add to as I am working through the bootcamp.
-I added the work I have done so far and will continue to add work as I continue so come the end of bootcamp I will have a fully functional portfolio with all of my work.
+My motivation was to create a portfolio that I can keep up to date to constantly show my best work in the field of technology.
 ## Screenshots

 ![portfolio](https://user-images.githubusercontent.com/50425416/208819200-f2312840-80de-4054-ba82-2c4e2ad1fc16.png)